MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 There should be ~5 errors and 1 warning.

-For now, we'll ignore the error in the `createNewItem` function in the `ViewController` class to focus on the other errors related to our changed properties.
+For now, we'll ignore the error in the `createNewItem` function in the `ViewController` class (don't worry, we'll fix it shortly) to focus on the other errors related to our changed properties.

 > [action]
 >
-> In `ItemContactInfoViewController.swift`, find the `pressSave` function and fix the errors about “…Optional chaining” by removing the question marks:
+> In `ItemContactInfoViewController.swift`, find the `pressSave` function and fix the errors about `…Optional chaining` by removing the question marks on these lines:
 >
 ```swift
 item.loanee.name = nameFromUserInput